The mechanism of electrical conduction in glassy semiconductors

 We argue that the dominant charge carrier in glassy semiconducting alloys is a compound particle in the form of an electron or hole bound to an intimate pair of topological lattice defects; the particle is similar to the polaron solution of the Su-Schrieffer-Heeger Hamiltonian.
 The spatial component of the density of states for these special polarons is determined by the length scale of spatial modulation of electronegativity caused by a separate set of standalone topological defects.
 The latter length scale is fixed by the cooperativity size for structural relaxation; the size is largely independent of temperature in the glass but above melting, it decreases with temperature.
 Thus we predict that the temperature dependence of the electrical conductivity should exhibit a jump in the slope near the glass transition; the size of the jump is predicted to increase with the fragility of the melt.
 The predicted values of the jump and of the conductivity itself are consistent with experiment.

-The microscopic mechanism of electrical conduction in amorphous semiconductors is a long-standing question of condensed matter physics.
+The microscopic mechanism of electrical conduction in glassy semiconductors is a long-standing question of condensed matter physics and materials science.
+Here we focus on the important class of glassy semiconductors exemplified by the chalcogenide alloys and similar inter-metallic compounds.
+Optoelectronic properties of these fascinating compounds are of great interest both mechanistically~\cite{PWA_negU, KAF, PhysRevB.23.2596, RevModPhys.50.209, Emin_rev, Emin_revII, EminSwitching, ZL_JCP, ZLMicro1, ZLMicro2, GHL, LL1, LL2, Konstantinos2019, manjon2024electron, lee2024bonding, raty2024tailoring} and in applications: Best known as phase-change memory (PCM) materials, they are a candidate system for the next generation non-volatile solid-state memory~\cite{PhysRevLett.21.1450, Kolobov2004, Steimer2008, WuPop2024, https://doi.org/10.1002/appl.202200024, Yarema2024}, re-writable data storage~\cite{ISI:000250615400019}, parallel neuromorphic computing architectures~\cite{AIST, https://doi.org/10.1002/advs.202406433, WOS:001045744300001}, ultrafast solid-state displays, semi-transparent smart glasses, smart contact lenses, and artificial retina devices~\cite{Hosseini2014} among others~\cite{PRABHATHAN2023107946}.
+In reflection of their technological importance, the market for the PCM materials is projected to continue growing at 25\% or greater, annually, through year 2033~\cite{PCMmarket2024}, consistent with the growing numbers of related patents~\cite{PCMpatents2024}.

 In Mott's picture \cite{MottDavis1979, Mott1993}, electrical current in amorphous semiconductors is carried through relatively extended, wavepacket-like electronic excitations.
 The lattice remains largely a spectator of electronic motions, vibrations being a perturbation as in Migdal's theorem~\cite{ISI:A1958WX85700010}.
-Owing to the disorder, the electronic bands are not collections of extended Bloch states, but, instead, are {\em mobility} bands composed of orbitals whose extent only needs to be greater than the mean free path of the electronic quasiparticle.
+Owing to the disorder, the electronic bands are not collections of infinitely-extended Bloch states, but, instead, are {\em mobility} bands composed of orbitals whose extent only needs to be greater than the mean free path of the electronic quasiparticle.
 Emin~\cite{Emin_rev, Emin_revII} argued that when the electron-lattice coupling is sufficiently strong, the current is carried, instead, by small polarons~\cite{PhysRevLett.36.323}.
 The small polaron is a compound, emergent entity in the form of a self-trapped electron or hole that occupies an impurity-like bound state.
 The bound state is due to a local deformation of the lattice stabilized by the trapped charge itself; its formation is subject to an activation barrier~\cite{PhysRevLett.36.323}.
 Mott's and Emin's scenarios each predict an Arrhenius temperature dependence of the conductivity, the activation energy tied to the optical gap.
-Both descriptions are continuum, the microscopic length scale provided by the spatial concentration of the frontier orbitals, irrespective of the material's structure.
+Both descriptions are continuum; the characteristic length scale for the density of states is supplied by the spatial concentration of the frontier orbitals, irrespective of the material's structure.